Michael21ZZZ/DataVisFramework/README.md

 This will start the front-end server at http://localhost:3000.
 You can update the front-end code as the server is running in the development mode (i.e., npm start).
 It will automatically recompile and reload.

 ## Usage
-1. Select a Data Plugin.
+1. Select a Data Plugin and read the instructions.
-2. Search keyword and press 'Submit'.
+2. Type keyword in the search box and press 'Submit'.
-3. Select Visualization and gets the visualization result.
+3. Select visualization plugins and get the visualization result.

 ## Plugin Interfaces